The language of Game of Thrones

 From Westeros to our own world

-George R. R. Martin has created a legendary fantasy series which is so expansive that I would need to commandeer this blog until at least the start of the next series to do it justice.
-Its impact is evident not only from its dedicated fan base but how through these books, a new language has been created.
+The impact of George R. R. Martin’s works is evident not only from its dedicated fan base but how through these books, a new language has been created.
 Indeed the writing is so descriptive, with certain phrases recurring so frequently that somehow they have entered my vernacular.
 For example, my fiancée made the unlikely assurance of returning early in the morning after her sister’s hen-do, to which I automatically replied “words are wind”.
 Simultaneously, I was greeted by a baffled expression and the realization of what a book geek I can be.